Nextpoint File Room

 Error: The password entered is incorrect.
 Please try again.

 Solution: This error is triggered by an incorrect password.
-We recommend confirming the password spelling and capitalization, and that you attempt to retry the unzip process with said password.
-If you still return an error, it may be worth retrying the unzip process without a password.
-If the above steps are taken, and you still return an error, we recommend contacting the party who provided the .zip file to verify the password.
+We recommend confirming the password spelling and capitalization, and then retrying the extraction process with the correct password.
+If you still receive an error, it may be worth attempting the extraction process without a password.
+If the above steps do not resolve the issue, we recommend contacting the party who provided the archive file to verify the password.

 Missing Password